tasuki/sbs-ttc/ttc/1996-j-h-mcdonald.md

 ## 37

+The Tao never acts with force,
+yet there is nothing that it cannot do.

+If rulers could follow the way of the Tao,
+then all of creation would willingly follow their example.
+If selfish desires were to arise after their transformation,
+I would erase them with the power of the Uncarved Block.

+By the power of the Uncarved Block,
+future generations would loose their selfish desires.
+By losing their selfish desires,
+the world would naturally settle into peace.

+## 38

 The highest good is not to seek to do good,
 but to allow yourself to become it.
 The ordinary person seeks to do good things,